intel/llvm/sycl/doc/design/DeviceIf.md

 #endif
 // ...

-// This is true when the translation unit is compiled in AOT mode with device
+// This is true when the translation unit is compiled in AOT mode with target
-// names that supports the "if_device_architecture_is" features.
-If an
+// names that supports the "if_architecture_is" features.
+If an unsupported
-// unsupported device name is specified via "-fsycl-targets", the associated
+// target name is specified via "-fsycl-targets", the associated invocation of
-// invocation of the device compiler will set this variable to false, and that
+// the device compiler will set this variable to false, and that will trigger
-// will trigger an error for code that uses "if_device_architecture_is". static constexpr bool is_allowable_aot_mode = (__SYCL_TARGET_INTEL_X86_64__ == 1) ||
+// an error for code that uses "if_architecture_is". static constexpr bool is_allowable_aot_mode =
+  (__SYCL_TARGET_INTEL_X86_64__ == 1) ||
   (__SYCL_TARGET_INTEL_GPU_BDW__ == 1) ||